[keith-snook.info]

 Fitting is a simple DIY job requiring only a 1⁄4" or 6mm flat blade screwdriver and 4BA or M3.5 nut spinner or socket and a small 4BA or 6mm M3.5 spanner ~ To fit the replacement using the original solder lugs remove only the top brass nuts and washers from each terminal and fit the solder lugs then washers and nuts

-Take care not to overtighten the nameplate screws as the plastic may crack ~ Often the chrome plated raised countersunk 4BA screws that held the block capacitor with the name plate rust and no longer look good ~ 4BA replacements are available but if you fit M3.5 which is a similar more common size you can use M3.5 nylon lock nuts and tighten the name plate just enough without the nuts coming loose over time which happens as we get older
+Take care not to over-tighten the nameplate screws as the perspex plastic may crack ~ Often the chrome plated raised countersunk 4BA screws that held the block capacitor with the name plate rust and no longer look good ~ 4BA replacements are available but if you fit M3.5 which is a similar more common size you can use M3.5 nylon lock nuts and tighten the name plate just enough without the nuts coming loose over time which happens as we get older

-All three connections to the capacitor should come from the QUAD II wire loom in line but also check the continuity from the terminal posts to the points E P and GND marked around the choke as shown in the picture below ~ If you need solder lugs to fit the new parts please let me know
+All three connections to the capacitor should come from the QUAD II wire loom in line but also check the continuity from the terminal posts to the points marked E P and GND marked around the choke as shown in the picture below ~ If you need solder lugs to fit the new parts please let me know

-You may have read that there are limits to the value for C6 set by Mullard in their specification for the GZ32 ~ Most comments on this subject do not take into account that the current drawn by the QUAD II should be no more than 150mA (200mA maximum with QUAD 22 and tuners) ~ The GZ32 data is for 300mA @ 300~0~300 Vrms plus there is the impedance of the HT secondary the reflected primary load impedance in series with each GZ32 section
+You may have read that there are limits to the value for C6 set by Mullard in their specification for the GZ32 ~ Most comments on this subject do not take into account that the current drawn by the QUAD II should be no more than 150mA [200mA maximum with QUAD 22 and tuners] ~ The GZ32 data is for 300mA @ 300~0~300 Vrms plus there is the impedance of the HT secondary the reflected primary load impedance in series with each GZ32 section

 For many years I have fitted higher values for C6 and seen no significant increases in mains input current ~ In Europe the mains voltage can be as high as 253 Vrms and this simultaneously increases both the HT and the heater supplies which have a far greater effect reducing valve and the mains transformer life ~ Check the heater supply is not more than 6.7 Vrms and if it is change the mains taps and consider increasing the value of R12 to say 220Ω

-If fitting my C4–C6 replacement increases the HT more than about 5% then the original block capacitor may have been faulty or there is another fault on the amplifier ~ With a good condition original C6 the there will be about 15–17 Vrms ripple on the HT supply to the KT66 anodes with no signal ~ If higher than about 20 Vrms then C6 may be low value or the KT66s are drawing to much current which can be checked by measuring voltage across R12
+If fitting these replacements increases the HT more than about 5% then the original block capacitor may have been faulty or there is another fault on the amplifier ~ With a good condition original C6 the there will be about 15–17 Vrms ripple on the HT supply to the KT66 anodes with no signal ~ If higher than about 20 Vrms then C6 may be low value or the KT66s are drawing to much current which can be checked by measuring voltage across R12

-A 'leaky' C2 and or C3 will increase the KT66 current due to positive grid voltage ~ This may be seen as a larger than normal d.c. voltage across R12 ~ With the original C2 C3 or other aged paper in oil capacitors this effect may appear 'weather dependant' as it varies with humidity and temperature and with time in use again as we do as we get older
+A 'leaky' C2 and or C3 will increase the KT66 current due to positive grid voltage ~ This may be seen as a larger than normal d.c. voltage across R12 ~ With the original C2 C3 or other aged paper in oil capacitors this effect may appear 'weather dependant' as it varies with humidity and temperature and with time in use again like we do as we get older

 Leakage can be checked in the amplifier by disconnecting the lead of C2 or C3 that is connected to pin 5 of the KT66 base and looking for a reduction in R12 d.c. voltage but take care not to disconnect the wire to pin 5 ~ If you measure a voltage between 0V GND and the open lead of C2 or C3 and you know the resistance of the meter you can calculate the leakage resistance and current